codatio/codat-docs/docs/using-the-api/paging.md

 A typical request will have the following properties:

 - `page` : This is the page number that you would like to have displayed.
 The default page is 1.
-- `pageSize` : You can define the number of the results you would like to have displayed on one page.
+- `pageSize` : You can define the number of results you would like returned per page.
 The default page size is 100, while the maximum page size can be set to 5000.
-We recommend that integrators keep this default page size to ensure optimal response times.
+We recommend using the default page size to ensure optimal response times.
 Read more on [Optimizing API Calls](/using-the-api/optimizing-api-calls).

 ## Response